RecordsKeeper/multichain/docs/source/miningmac.rst

    :align: center
    :width: 693.433px

-You can run getinfo command or getaddressbalances command to see the balance in your node or directly the node address.
+You can run the getinfo command or getaddressbalances command to see the balance in your node or the node address.

 .. code-block:: bash